 The PsyD Student Association was founded in l999 as a forum for discussion of recent issues in Psychology.
 Its mission also includes support to the student body and community service.

 PHSU Tuna: It is the first tuna of a School of Medicine in Puerto Rico and the Caribbean; it aims to create a group for any student of our institution who is interested in a space of brotherhood, music and service.

 To learn more about living in Puerto Rico the State Department of Puerto RIco has prepared “Campus Puerto Rico”, a valuable resource to any perspective student:

 If you are interested in learning more about the city of Ponce below is a link to the City’s official webpage

 Safety & Security

 As stated in the crime awareness and campus security act (Jeanne Clery Disclosure Security Policy) you are able to request a copy of PHSU’s security and safety report.
-If yo have any questions about this report feel free to contact Miriam Perez, Safety officer.
+If yo have any questions about this report feel free to contact Betsy Rodriguez, Safety officer.

 Below is a list of key contact information for campus safety.

 American Red Cross

 Hospital Damas 787-840-8686; 787-840-8655